Safer Mindfulness – Home Page – 2026

 Workshops

 Various workshops are offered throughout the year.
-Currently, “The Wisdom of Mindfulness Meditation”, co-presented by Andrew Safer and Michael Carroll of Philadelphia, is offered for free on February 5th at 7:30 pm (NL); 6:00 (EST), on Zoom.
+Most recently, Andrew co-presented “The Wisdom of Mindfulness Meditation” with Michael Carroll of The Wisdom Seat in Philadelphia on February 5th on Zoom.

-Hosted by Canadian Mental Health Association—Nova Scotia, Andrew will be conducting “Respond Don’t React: Mindfulness Tools for Anxiety”, a free one-hour workshop, on February 10th at 12:30 pm (NST); 12:00 pm (Atlantic), on Zoom.
-Register
+Hosted by Canadian Mental Health Association—Nova Scotia’s THRIVE program, Andrew presented a one-hour workshop on “Respond Don’t React: Mindfulness Tools for Anxiety” on February 10th on Zoom to approximately 50 participants..